xuj18/Genotype_Imputation_Pakistan/README.md

 7. mocha_idat_to_vcf.sh

-This file contains the Google Cloud script to covert Illumina idat files to vcf files for the genotype data using the MoChA pipeline (https://github.com/freeseek/mochawdl).
+This file contains the Google Cloud script to convert Illumina idat files to vcf files for the genotype data using the MoChA pipeline (https://github.com/freeseek/mochawdl).

 8. plot_Rsq_by_MAF.sh